Macquarie is accessible by a range of transport modes

 - Central BikeHub at 12 Second Way.

-Access for both bike parking and lockers is available for a 6-month period only (1 February – 31 July; 1 August – 31 January).
-Existing users must renew access every six months.
+Access for both bike parking and lockers is available for a 12 month period (1 February – 31 January).
+Existing users must renew access annually.

 As a special bonus, to support the 'Ride to Work' initiative, Campus Life is currently offering free access to its changerooms at the Sports & Aquatic Centre for all registered BikeHub users.